-Earned Income Tax The Earned Income Tax or "Wage-Tax" is levied at the rate of 1.25%, (of which the City retains 1% and the School District of Pittsburgh receives the remaining 0.25%) on the wages or net profits earned by residents of the City.
+Earned Income Tax The Earned Income Tax or "Wage-Tax" is levied at the rate of 1.00% on the wages or net profits earned by residents of the City.
 The majority of the tax payments are deducted from payrolls and remitted by employers to the City.

-A tax equal to 37.5% of the consideration paid for each parking transaction is levied on the patrons of non-residential parking places in the City.
+As an Act 187 mandated subsidy, the School District of Pittsburgh remits an additional 0.25% on the wages or net profits earned by residents of the City.
+Parking Tax A tax equal to 37.5% of the consideration paid for each parking transaction is levied on the patrons of non-residential parking places in the City.

-This tax is levied at the rate of 5% on the admission price paid by patrons of all manner and forms of amusement.
+Amusement Tax This tax is levied at the rate of 5% on the admission price paid by patrons of all manner and forms of amusement.
 Nonprofit charitable performing arts groups were granted exempt status in 2008.

-A-8

-Deed Transfer TaxThe Deed Transfer Tax is levied on real property sales within the City at the rate of 4% of the gross sales price, with 2% going to the City, 1% to the Commonwealth and 1% to the School District of the City.

-Local Services TaxThis \$52 tax is levied upon each individual whose principal place of employment is located in the City, regardless of residence.
+Deed Transfer Tax The Deed Transfer Tax is levied on real property sales within the City at the rate of 4% of the gross sales price, with 2% going to the City, 1% to the Commonwealth and 1% to the School District of the City.
+Local Services Tax This \$52 tax is levied upon each individual whose principal place of employment is located in the City, regardless of residence.
 Legislative action requires collection at \$1 per week, remitted according to a calendar quarter, with an exemption for wage earners making less than \$12,000 per year, persons on active military duty and employees who are honorably discharged veterans with 100% service-connected disabilities.
 Facility Usage Fee The Facility Usage Fee is levied on all non-resident individuals who use the City's sport stadiums or arena to engage in an athletic event or otherwise render a performance for which they receive remuneration.
 The fee is assessed at 3% of payroll amounts generated as a result of the business activity.
 Institution Service Privilege This 6 mill tax is levied on certain receipts of non-profit, non-charitable organizations providing a service within the City.
 Payroll Preparation Tax This tax is imposed on all for-profit companies in an amount equal to .55% of the total wages of all employees who perform work in the City.